-- The care and set-up of video and digital imaging systems. - The care, calibration and set-up of cathodic potential monitoring systems. - The care, calibration and set-up of digital ultrasonic wall thickness meters. - The safe use of electrical equipment as required by current codes of practice and legislation. - The care of equipment after recovery.
+- The care and set-up of video and digital imaging systems. - The care, calibration and set-up of CP Measuring equipment. - The care, calibration and set-up of digital ultrasonic wall thickness meters. - The safe use of electrical equipment as required by current codes of practice and legislation. - Pre- and post-dive calibration records. - The care of equipment after recovery.